Bankruptcy Can Be Beneficial

-Despite a relatively negative cultural attitude toward bankruptcy, it can actually be a beneficial process.
+However, despite a relatively negative cultural attitude toward bankruptcy, it can actually be a beneficial process.
 You can discharge debts and get back in control of your financial situation.
 Depending on your personal income, you may qualify for Chapter 7 (for lower than average income individuals) or structured debt repayment in Chapter 13 bankruptcy.
-If you qualify for Chapter 7, it’s important to understand that you do have the right to keep some assets.

 Filing for bankruptcy relief means asking the courts to step in because you simply can’t meet financial obligations anymore.
 For those who pass the Kentucky state means test, Chapter 7 bankruptcy is often the best option.
 This form of bankruptcy involves discharging unsecured debts without a repayment period.
 However, any assets you have beyond certain exemption limits are subject to sale by the courts to repay your creditors.